-Mr. Cana halde a Master of Dusinger Administration degree from the Whenter Osheel of Mr. Gana holds a Master of Business Administration degree from the Wharton School of the University of Pennsylvania, and degrees in Accounting and Economics from De La Salle University.
+Mr. Gana holds a Master of Business Administration degree from the Wharton School of the University of Pennsylvania, and degrees in Accounting and Economics from De La Salle University.
 He is a Certified Public Accountant.
-GREGORIO U. KILAYKO EDUCATION / EXPERIENCE Mr. Kilayko, 62, is an Independent Director of the Company and serves as an Independent Director of SM Prime Holdings, Inc. He is the former Chairman of ABN Amro's banking operations in the Philippines.
-He was the founding head of ING Barings' stock brokerage and investment banking business in the Philippines, and a Philippine Stock Exchange Governor in 1996 and 2000.
-He was a director of the Philippine Stock Exchange in 2003.
+GREGORIO U. KILAYKO EDUCATION / EXPERIENCE Mr. Kilayko, 62, is an Independent Director of the Company.
+He was founding head of ING Barings' stock brokerage and investment banking business in the Philippines, and a Philippine Stock Exchange Governor in 1996 and 2000.
 Mr. Kilayko holds a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.
 JACINTO C. NG, JR. EDUCATION / EXPERIENCE Mr. Ng, 48, is a Board Director and concurrently a Director of Highlands Prime, Inc. He is the Chairman of Elanvital Enclaves, Inc., and Quantuvis Resources Corporation and also the President of Extraordinary Enclaves, Inc. and Everyhome Enclaves, Inc. Mr. Ng holds a Bachelor of Science degree in Architecture from the University of the Philippines.
 AMANDO M. TETANGCO, JR. EDUCATION / EXPERIENCE Mr. Tetangco, 65, is an Independent Director who was elected on December 4, 2017.
 He was the third Governor of the Bangko Sentral ng Pilipinas (BSP) and served for two consecutive 6-year terms from July 2005 to July 2017.
-Under his leadership, the BSP initiated bank regulatory reforms such as risk management, capitalization increase and asset quality, among others.
-A career central banker, he occupied different positions at the BSP where he started as an employee at the BSP's Department of Economic Research and rose from the ranks.
+Under his leadership, the BSF initiated bank regulatory reforms such as risk management, capitalization increase, asse quality, among others.
+A career central banker, he occupied different positions at the BSF where he started as an employee at the BSP's Department of Economic Research and rose from the ranks.
 He was connected with the Management Services Division of Sycip Gorres Velayo & Co. before he joined the BSP.
 Mr. Tetangco graduated from Ateneo de Manila University with an AB Economics degree (Cum Laude) where he also took up graduate courses in Business Administration.
 As a BSP scholar, he obtained his MA in Public Policy and Administration (Development Economics) at the University of Wisconsin in Madison, USA.

+ET?
 Mr. Virata, 87, is an Independent Director.
-He is currently the Vice Chairman of Riz Commercial Banking Corporation (RCBC); and Director of RCBC subsidiaries and son affiliates.
-He is also an Independent Director of Lopez Holdings Corporation, City & Lat Developers, Inc. and Business World Publishing Corporation.
-He is a Director of Cavit Holdings Corporation and The World Trade Center Management Corporation.
-Mr. Vira was formerly the Chairman of the Board of Investments, Minister of Finance and Prin Minister of the Philippines.
-He was Dean of the University of the Philippines College Business Administration, now named the UP Virata School of Business.
-Mr Virata holds an MBA from the Wharton School of the University of Pennsylvania ar B.S. in Mechanical Engineering and B.S. in Business Administration degrees from the University of the Philippines.
+He is currently the Vice Chairman of Rizal Commercial Banking Corporation (RCBC); and Director of RCBC subsidiaries and some affiliates.
+He is also an Independent Director of Lopez Holdings Corporation, City & Land Developers, Inc. and Business World Publishing Corporation.
+He is a Director of Cavitex Holdings Corporation and The World Trade Center Management Corporation.
+Mr. Virata was formerly the Chairman of the Board of Investments, Minister of Finance and Prime Minister of the Philippines.
+He was Dean of the University of the Philippines College of Business Administration, now named the UP Virata School of Business.
 Ms. Yap, 66, is a Director of the Company.
 She is also a member of the Company's Executive, Corporate Social Responsibility and Environmental & Social Committees.
 Ms. Yap holds key positions in SM Investments Corporation as a Senior Vice President - Office of the Chairman Emeritus and Securities Department.
 She is also a Director of the APC Group, Inc She holds a Bachelor of Science in Commerce (Major in Accounting) degree from the